 Public Works staff at all levels were brought into the system design processes at early stages.
 Understanding the demands on the field crews along with expectations from management and department goals is imperative in planning a successful project.

-The City already had an advanced GIS system with accurate inventory of city owned assets.
-The key was getting this information streamed to the entire department in a user friendly way.
+The City already had an advanced GIS system with an accurate inventory of city-owned assets.
+The key was getting this information streamed to the entire department in a user-friendly way.
 The application is map-centric which allows workers to visualize their work and make decisions more efficiently.

 With iPads in the hands of field crews, it is now much faster to search for and input information.
 Staff can view multiple map layers, property information, links to as-built drawings, and correct map issues on the spot.

 La Mesa rolled-out the new system to the building maintenance and wastewater sections first for initial testing and refinement.
 After training, field crews were up & running after a few days.

 Accurate inventory of the city's half-billion dollars worth of infrastructure.

 Mobile technology reduces time in the office.
 Information is easier to find, view via maps, and update on the spot.

 Seamless workflow between office staff, field crew, IT, and GIS.

 The City transitioned to a hosted environment with their GIS in AWS and Cartegraph hosting the database.
 This frees up the IT department from updates and maintenance.

 Who Should Consider